Everybody has either a film star or character that they had a crush on during their formative years. So which…

 Placeholder for when I eventually dig up something I once wrote on why this is a cult classic in my family.

 Trotz Angelina grenzen die schlechten Effekte, die langweilige Story und die verstörend grottigen Dialoge fast schon an Trash-Movies.

 This adaptation of the hit game franchise isn't bad; it's terrible in every way possible, turning what should be a simple globetrotting adventure film into action schlock with bad dance rock music soundtrack to boot.
 Filmed lifelessly like a SyFy channel film (coincidentally where now shown on television), bad acting from a clunky script with scenes that go nowhere, poor action and Angelina Jolie's titular heroine playing everything so cool and unfazed it's impossible to believe she's ever in danger; this is a film adaptation that fails as a film, instead reminding you every chance it can that it's based on a video game.

-Its sssoooo bad that its kinda funny but Angelina jolie's attractive that doesnt mean to say it dèseves a place in anybody's movie collection
+Its sssoooo bad that its kinda funny but Angelina jolie's attractive that doesnt mean to say it deseves a place in anybody's movie collection (sadly its in mine)

 - Fast Times at Ridgemont High